VoltServer adds a data layer to electricity distribution in a move that could help smart grid rollout – TechCrunch

-Stephen Eaves, the chief executive of a new startup which promises to overlay data on electricity distribution has spent years developing data management technologies.
+Stephen Eaves, the chief executive of a new startup that promises to overlay data on electricity distribution, has spent years developing data management technologies.

 The second company he was involved in was developing modular array devices to install in central offices and cell towers and conducted early work on electric vehicle development.

-His goal, Eaves says, was to “make electricity inherently safe”.
+His goal, Eaves says, was to “make electricity inherently safe.”

 VoltServer is the latest company from Eaves to pursue that goal.
-Eaves makes transmission safer by breaking electrical distribution into packets and those packets are sent down transmission lines to ensure that are not faults.
+Eaves makes transmission safer by breaking electrical distribution into packets; those packets are sent down transmission lines to ensure that there are not faults.
 If there’s a break in the line, the equipment stops transmitting energy.

 “We take either AC or DC electricity into a transmitter and the transmitter breaks the electricity into packets and the receiver takes the packets and puts them back together and distributes it as regular AC/DC current,” Eaves explains.